Relivian/gitea-drone-server/README.md

 ## Introduction

-This little project provides a docker-compose.yml and configuration files for a minimum setup of a Gitea/Drone server.
+This simple project provides a docker-compose.yml and configuration files for a minimum setup of a Gitea/Drone server.
 It is set up for use in a VPN which also means that SSL configuration for HTTPS connection is not (yet) added, but it can be done easily.

 ## Setup

-After checking out the project only the settings in the docker .env file and the two passwords in setup/create_mysql.sql have to be adapted, but the setup will also work with these default passwords.
+After checking out the project only the settings in the docker .env file and the two passwords in setup/create_mysql.sql have to be adjusted, but the setup will also work with these default passwords.

 ### Setup in .env